ryross/kobase/README.markdown

-# Kohana PHP Framework, version 3.0 (dev)
+# KoBase

-This is the current development version of [Kohana](http://kohanaphp.com/).
+A base Kohana install with some of my most used modules/files